Curriculum and Pedagogy

 0-3 Being Me in PKC Target Audience: ELC practitioners working with under 3s Developing a sound understanding of the key principles of supporting children 0-3.
 Attachments, baby brain development, schematic play, experiences, interactions and spaces relating to the under 3s.
 Working with Children 0-3 - Being Me in PKC View course detailsDate, Time and Venue: 6 February 2025 - 9.30am - 3.30pm - venue TBC 27 March 2025 - 9.30am - 3.30pm - Crieff 14 May 2025 - 9.30am - 3.30pm - 2 High Street, Perth - Rm 410

-Presenter: Sophie Lowe and Catriona Roberts - Perth and Kinross Council
+Presenter: Catriona Roberts - Perth and Kinross Council

 Aims and Outcomes: